-The University has assigned responsibility of managing the EMN policy and procedures to UOPX Corporate Security.
+The University has assigned responsibility of managing the EMN policy and procedures to Corporate Security and the Clery Compliance Officer.
 The review of emergency events and the related issuance of EMNs is the responsibility of the SOC in partnership with the University's Crisis Management Team.
 UOPX uses the emergency notification system, AppArmor, to provide alerts via email, text message, phone call, or push notification through the Phoenix Safe app.

 Phoenix Safe is an emergency notification service and comprehensive safety application available to students, faculty, and staff and can be downloaded for free from the Google Play and Apple Store marketplaces.
 Users can view a scrolling news feed, review resources such as the Emergency Response Guide, easily report a tip to the SOC, access campus maps, and live chat with the SOC among other safety options.
 Use of the Phoenix Safe app is optional.
-Students, faculty, and staff will receive emergency notifications regardless of whether they chose to use the app as an additional tool.
+Students, faculty, and staff with accurate